xaur/decred-news/guidelines.md

 One more way to get the stats is Insights tab -> Pulse tab ([example](https://github.com/decred/dcrd/pulse)).
 The advantage is that it includes the count of "Active PRs" (whatever GitHub's definition of "active" is).
 A disadvantage is it's impossible to specify start and end of the period, which requires to take numbers from this page on 1st day of the month (ideally at UTC midnight).

+Pay attention to very large changes (thousands of lines) and try to exclude automated changes that heavily skew the stats, such as regenerating code from ProtoBuf definitions ([example](https://github.com/decred/decrediton/pull/2565)) or mass reformatting ([example](https://github.com/decred/decrediton/pull/2481)).

 ### People

 Main goals of People are: